vfg27/TryHackMe-CTFs/Advent/Day16/README.md

 ### Assumed Breach Scenario

 McSkidy decided to perform an Assumed Breach test to evaluate how far an attacker could go once inside Wareville’s Azure tenant.
 This approach simulates an initial foothold and explores potential attack paths.

 ---

-### Connecting to the Environment

-1. Generate credentials through the connection card.
-2. Log in to the Azure Portal using the generated credentials.
-3. Configure language settings if needed (e.g., switch to English).
-4. Launch Azure Cloud Shell (select Bash).

----